3 December 2017

 “Looking at Hong Kong, the writer is concerned at the imbalance of power and influence as between the different classes of its society, at the unequal distribution of wealth within it in which the channels for the peaceful expression of dissent are inadequate and in which the majority of the population are excluded from any direct participation in the management of its affairs.”

-His observation is even more relevant today than it was half a century ago as Hong Kong’s rich and poor divide, measured by the Gini coefficient, has grown to one of the highest in the world.
+Rear’s observation is even more relevant today than it was half a century ago as Hong Kong’s rich and poor divide, measured by the Gini coefficient, has grown to one of the highest in the world.

-Another contributor to the book was Joe England, a labour expert who taught at the HKU Extramural Department, the continuing education school.
+Another contributor to the book was Joe England, a labour expert who taught at the HKU Extramural Department, the then continuing education school.
 We did not have formal classes with him but sought his advice often as we wrote about the emerging labour issues and strikes for the student newspaper.
 Official records showed that he had taught at the Workers Educational Association in South Wales before coming to Hong Kong to serve as the deputy director of the department, responsible for adult education.

 The arrival of the group of activist teachers from the UK coincided with Hong Kong at a critical time, as it was recovering from the 1966 and 1967 riots.
 The colonial government was forced to consider reforms in response to the rising call for measures to fix social problems, such as poverty and housing shortage.
 At HKU, baby boomers who entered the university in the late 1960s were no longer confined to those from well-to-do families.
 The cry for radical changes was rising both inside and outside the academic walls.